C-Backus/ubiquitous-rotary-phone/README.md

 </ul>

 Similar to X, yes.
-Different from X (the artist formerly known as Twitter) in character count (as of 2017) and location based services.
+Different from X in character count (as of 2017) and location based services.
 Target Audience: young adults, primarily.
-Why -> To share their thoughts and feelings in an more interactive.
+Why -> To share their thoughts and feelings in an interactive way.
 You have to be there to talk about it.

-Sprints
+<h3>Sprints</h3>
 <ol>
 <li>Establish webpage architecture.
 Home page, login page, user page.
 Theme kept minimal across all pages for sake of functionality.</li>